okfn/coding-standards/sections/reviews.md

 ### A simple checklist for reviewers

-Remember that the primary reason for doing code reviews at Open Knowledge International is to distribute knowledge across our team.
+Remember that the primary reason for doing code reviews at Open Knowledge Foundation is to distribute knowledge across our team.
 This does mean identifying areas the code could be improved and asking useful questions, but it does not mean you go too deeply on issues that are clearly subjective.

 Here are some points to hold in mind and guide the review process: